Kadim Al Sahir: 1987–1996: Formative period

+1998–2003: Breakthrough

 Al Sahir continued to release albums and tour, having become a big name in Middle Eastern music.
 His ballads grew bigger and more romantic, but he would also write classically influenced works, even when they might hurt his popularity.
+In 1998, Al Sahir filmed "Quli Ohiboka" ("Tell Me You Love Me") at the Spanish Steps and Castello di Tor Crescenza in Rome, Italy.

 By 1998, he had ten albums under his belt and was lauded as an artist, not just a pop star.
 That prestige brought him wider fame and a growing international reputation that won him a UNICEF award for his song "Tathakkar", which he performed in the U.S. for Congress and the United Nations–one of the first real post-Gulf War cultural exchanges.
 The following year, he recorded a tribute to the Pope with the Italian Symphony Orchestra.

-Releasing numerous albums and touring extensively, Al Sahir has become both a high-grossing superstar and a respected musical artist.
-His reputation has continued to grow through collaborations with European and North American artists, including Sarah Brightman and Lenny Kravitz.
-He continues to live abroad, residing alternately in Cairo, Dubai, Paris, and Toronto.
+Releasing numerous albums and touring extensively in this era, Al Sahir became both a high-grossing superstar and a respected musical artist.
+In 2000, Al Sahir traveled to Los Angeles to film the music video for ‘La Titnahad’ (‘Don’t Sigh’) at a storefront on Beverly Boulevard, at the corner of North Martel Avenue in the Fairfax District.
+Kadim Al Sahir's music video for "Akrahouha" ("I Hate Her") was filmed in Venice, Italy, featuring Al Sahir singing along the city's iconic canals.

+Following the U.S. invasion of Iraq in 2003, Al Sahir's music changed to reflect new regional and global attention to Iraq during wartime.
+As scholar Christopher Phillips writes in Everyday Arab Identity (2012): "Although Iraqi singers were not historically that well known due to their isolation from the wider Arab world during Saddam Hussein’s rule, Kathem al-Saher made a name for himself after 2003, singing in classical Arabic, often about the destruction of Iraq under occupation and war.
+His success might indicate a certain level of Arab solidarity, with viewers opting to show their support for Iraq through the purchase of songs depicting its misfortune."